-This sangria recipe is a fall and holiday favorite!
+This red wine apple cider sangria recipe is a fall and holiday favorite!
 Full bodied red wine and apple cider are mixed together and poured over sliced apples and pears.

 It's not hard for me to find an excuse to make sangria.
 We've made sangria with cherries and sangria with watermelon and even gin and tonic sangria. (<–– I've had better ideas.)
 Those are just the ones that we've posted on the blog – countless more sangrias have been whipped up on impromptu afternoons in the sun.
 I usually just pick a fruit that's in season and build a sangria around it.
 Because, why not?